238855/rqm/TESTING.md

 1. All acceptance tests must pass (88/88)
 2. No decrease in requirements coverage (100%)
 3. Run `./collect_coverage.sh` to check code coverage
-4. Go coverage should not decrease from 24.1%
+4. Go coverage should not decrease from 73.6%
+5. Rust tests should pass (24/24)

 ## Resources